iCheeSaif/ServiceNow-Script-Tracker/README.md

-A Chrome extension that connects directly to your ServiceNow instance and shows live progress for any running background script.
+A Chrome extension(NowTrack) that connects directly to your ServiceNow instance and shows live progress for any running background script.
 No more refreshing logs or digging through tables — just open the tracker, select your script, and watch the progress bar fill up in real time 🚀

+* Search & Install NowTrack Chrome Extension

 🧠 Features

 🟢 Real-time script progress (records processed / total)